openstack-archive/clouddocs-maven-plugin/README.rst

    - Set section.label.includes.component.label to one only if section.autolabel=1.
    - Fixed bug where auto-image copy failed if there was a trailing space in the value of the fileref attribute.
    - Fixed bug where linefeeds within a glossterm prevented autoglossary from matching term with basename.
+   - Removed IE=7 meta tag from webhelp because it was causing Disqus not to work.

 clouddocs-maven-plugin 1.7.0 (January 13, 2013)
 ============================================================